tconfrey/BrainTool/pricing.md

 Up to 300 Topic Cards and 3000 Saves
 </p>
 <p>
-Import and export Chrome Bookmarks
+Import and export Browser Bookmarks
 </p>
 <p>
 Import-from and export-to local text file in readable <a href='http://orgmode.org' target='_blank'>org-mode</a> format.